Force over Distance: Chapter 43

 The back of his mind was nothing but pressure and ache.

-Ahead, Volker and Brody came to a stop, crouching in the small space created by intersecting ducts.
-Volker held out the lifesigns detector, again indicating their position on the map.
+Ahead, Volker and Brody stopped, crouching in a small space created by intersecting ducts.
+Volker pointed to their position on the lifesigns detector.
 He traced a line to a second location, presumably the power source for the gate.

-It was a long way over open stretches of corridor trafficked by Nakai.
+It was a long way through open stretches of corridor trafficked by Nakai.

-Young gestured for the notebook again.
+Young gestured for the notepad.
 He sketched the layout of the corridors ahead, then outlined his planned path, marking points of cover with sequential numbers.
 He showed the sketch to Scott, who studied it, then nodded.
-He grabbed the pen, motioned to himself, then scrawled one word.
+The lieutenant grabbed the pen, motioned to himself, then scrawled one word.

 Point?